These are the best games available on the Oculus Quest 2

 Also could have made our best shooter, multiplayer, or action lists

 Arizona Sunshine is no longer the best zombie game on the Quest 2 thanks to the new Walking Dead game, but it's still a VR classic that has received several content updates since it launched in 2019.
-That lessens the sting of the $40 price tag, which initially felt exhorbitant since the campaign only lasts about four hours.
+That lessens the $40 price tag sting, which initially felt exorbitant since the campaign only lasted about four hours.
 Along with single-player, you can play levels in co-op mode or enjoy multiplayer horde mode against waves of zombies.

 This great action horror game gives you tons of firepower, with over 25 different weapons that'll help you mow down enemies.
-While there are scenes in low-lit areas, many of them take place in bright sunshine so the level of terror isn't as high as in other horror games.
-Don't worry, there's still the fear of an inexorable horde approaching you too fast to shoot them all.
+While there are scenes in low-lit areas, many of them take place in bright sunshine, so the level of terror isn't as high as in other horror games.
+But, don't worry, there's still the fear of an inexorable horde approaching you too fast to shoot them all.

-We're excited for Vertigo Games' new zombie thriller After the Fall to come out sometime this year, but for now it's only a SteamVR and Rift S game, making Arizona Sunshine the best option right now.
+We're excited about Vertigo Games' new zombie thriller, After the Fall, to come out sometime this year, but for now, it's only a SteamVR and Rift S game, making Arizona Sunshine the best option right now.
 We loved the The Damned DLC for its tense story and combat situations, as well as the new Trailer Park horde map for shooting endless zombies with friends.
 It's one of the few Quest 2 games that feels like a full environment to travel through instead of an on-rails or stationary experience. —Michael Hicks

 Blair Witch